-On 28th April 1982, Uganda reached Ascension Island, and took aboard 360 units of blood from the Army Blood Supply Depot; this blood had been taken in the UK and flown to Ascension Island, and then transported to the Falkland Islands.
-This blood had an expiry date of 30th May 1982.
+On 28th April 1982, Uganda reached Ascension Island, and took aboard 360 units of blood from the Army Blood Supply Depot; this blood had been taken in the UK and flown to Ascension Island.
+This blood had an expiry date of 11th June 1982.